danielbodnar/awesome-stars/README.md

 ## css

+- [evanw/esbuild](https://github.com/evanw/esbuild) - An extremely fast bundler for the web
+- [Asabeneh/30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
+This challenge may take more than 100 days,  please just follow your own pace.
 - [Fechin/reference](https://github.com/Fechin/reference) - ⭕ Share quick reference cheat sheet for developers.
 - [lindylearn/unclutter](https://github.com/lindylearn/unclutter) - A modern reader mode and article library for your browser.
 - [mapbox/assembly](https://github.com/mapbox/assembly) - Making the hard parts of designing for the web easy.